-Book bags and/or books and other personal belongings are a student's responsibility and must either be with the student or in the student's locker.
+Book bags and/or books and other personal belongings are the responsibility of the student and must either be with the student or in the student's locker.
 Any personal belongings left in classrooms or hallways will be confiscated.

 Breathalyzer